h8d13/PSK---Python-Starter-Kit/README.md

 Make sure to tick the add to PATH box here and the disable path limit after.

-I fyou missed this step last time you can uninstall and do it again.
+If you missed this step last time you can uninstall and do it again.

 ![image](https://github.com/user-attachments/assets/02ca2c71-e8b9-4fcd-be6c-a2997b72738b)